Made To Order

 Fabric Content and Care

 Yes, absolutely!
 We’ve heard that several times, and we would like to change your impression of wool!
 Certainly, heavy wools and wool flannels are options for cold weather, and decades back they were not always the most comfortable.
-However, Midnight Oil uses wools that are a year-round weight, smooth, refined and which have an elegant drape and soft touch.
-The wool also has stretch for comfort, wrinkle-resistance and structure to hold a flattering shape.
-Our wool comes directly from a mill in Italy named Trabaldo Togna, typically a menswear fabric supplier, who crafts their stretch wool without the use of synthetics such as elastane.
+However, Midnight Oil uses wools which are a year-round weight, smooth, refined and which have an elegant drape and soft touch.
+Most of our wools also have some stretch for comfort, wrinkle-resistance and structure to hold a flattering shape.
+Our wools come directly from historic mills in Italy, which have been suppliers to the menswear suiting industry for centuries.
 Good quality mens' suiting is most often crafted from wool.
-In womenswear most suiting is synthetic such as polyester and triacetate.
+In womenswear most suiting is made from synthetic fabric, such as polyester.
 At Midnight Oil we prefer to minimize our use of synthetics and we prioritize natural fibers.

 It is recommended to simply hang your suiting with plenty of space for the natural fibers to air out and breathe.
 Be sure they are not stored in plastic garment bags.
 For cleaning we recommend dry clean only, however, it is best to dry clean only once or twice per year.
 In between, you can touch up the garments with a steamer.
 If you soil your garments with dirt or spills, it is recommended to have them dry cleaned as soon as possible.
 If you do tend to dry clean your suiting garments, we recommend to have the full suit dry cleaned together, in order to preserve the color match of both pieces, in case over time one piece begins to fade slightly (in which case your suiting pieces would no longer match.)